OpenNebula/addon-storpool/docs/advanced_configuration.md

 On each VM deploy the deploy-tweaks script will pass the VM's domain XML and the VM's metadata XML (collected from OpenNebula) to all executable files located in _/var/lib/one/remotes/vmm/kvm/deploy-tweaks.d_.
 The VM's metadata is used by some of the scripts to look for configuration variables in the _USER_TEMPLATE_.

-There are example scripts located in _/var/lib/one/remotes/vmm/kvm/deploy-tweaks.d.example_ that do the following changes
+There are example scripts located in _/var/lib/one/remotes/vmm/kvm/deploy-tweaks.d.example_ that alter the domain XML as follow.

 ### iothreads.py